Trump Gold Card Visa Cost: Complete 2026 Breakdown

 How does the Gold Card compare to EB-5?

-Can I get my money back from the Gold Card investment?
+Can I get my money back from the Gold Card?

 Does the Gold Card lead to U.S. citizenship?